LovisaBa/Verklegt2/README.md

 To be able to do the next steps your terminal source needs to be in the pizza_lair folder:

-To start the application you need to run "pip -r requirements.txt" in the terminal to install all required applications for the virtual environment.
+To start the application you need to run "pip install -r requirements.txt" in the terminal to install all required applications for the virtual environment.

 Lastly you need to run "python manage.py runserver --insecure" in the terminal to start the server.